Earwax build-up

 • suck the wax out (microsuction)

 These treatments are usually painless.
-You might have to pay to have them done privately.

-Preventing earwax build-up
+Preventing earwax buildup

 Content supplied by the NHS and adapted for Ireland by the HSE

-Page last reviewed: 22 December 2020
+Page last reviewed: 22 May 2023

-Next review due: 22 December 2023
+Next review due: 22 May 2026

 This project has received funding from the Government of Ireland’s Sláintecare Integration Fund 2019 under Grant Agreement Number 123.